caraya/gulp-starter-2021/src/md-content/building-long-form-articles-on-the-web.md

     font-style: normal;
 }
 ```

+The value for `font-style` will depend on whether the font provides italics, slant

 You would then use the font like normal in your CSS with the addition of being able to use more granular values for `font-weight` and `font-stretch`